vybeauregard/Yii2BookErrata/Chapter-4.md

 - `actionYaml()` will be added to `ServicesController.php`
 - `use app\utilities\YamlResponseFormatter;` needs to be added to the use statements at the beginning of `ServicesController.php` in order for the YAML Formatter to be properly invoked.

+####Page 107
+- The overview for publishing asset bundles did not include steps for adapting the existing project for them.
+Replacing the two asset registration calls with `app\assets\ApplicationUiAssetBundle::register($this);` produces the following error:

+  >The file or directory to be published does not exist: ~/Projects/crmapp/assets/ui

+- Publising asset bundles outside of the `@webroot` folder is against official Yii recommendations: http://www.yiiframework.com/doc-2.0/guide-structure-assets.html#asset-locations

 [return to README](README.md)